Diplôme d'études universitaires générales

-The Diplôme d'études universitaires générales (French for General Academic Studies Degree), abbreviated DEUG, was a French undergraduate degree that required two years of studies, roughly equivalent to associate degree.
+The Diplôme d'études universitaires générales (French for General Academic Studies Degree), abbreviated DEUG, was a French undergraduate degree that required two years of study, which is equivalent to an associate degree in the American educational system.

-It was delivered between 1973 and the LMD reform (implemented between 2003 and 2006 depending on the university) by universities one year before the three-year license degree, roughly equivalent to bachelor's degree.
+It was delivered between 1973 and the LMD reform (implemented between 2003 and 2006 depending on the university) by universities one year before the three-year license degree, which is equivalent to a bachelor's degree in American educational system.